de4liu/bigdata_lab13_2_docker_working/no-batch/README.md

 - `alpine-miniconda3` is its name.
 - `python3.7` is the image's tag.

 This image contains an [alpine](https://alpinelinux.org/) version of Linux, which is a distribution created to be very small in size.
 It also includes [miniconda](https://docs.conda.io/en/latest/miniconda.html) with Python 3.
 Notice that the tag let's you know that the specific version of Python being used is 3.7.
 Tagging is great as it allows you to create different versions of similar images.

-In this case you could have this same image with a different version of Python such as 3.5.
+> Note: some blog suggest that you should not use alpine for production because you can have weird error.
+Instead, you could base on an official python image, e.g. python3.10.

 You could use many different base images such as the official `python:3.7` image.
 However if you compared the size you will encounter it is a lot heavier.
 In this case you will be using the one mentioned above as it is a great minimal image for the task at hand.